 Before settling in D.C., Isabella moved to Atlanta and found his culinary niche when he joined Buckhead Life Group’s top-notch Greek restaurant, Kyma.
 As chef de cuisine of the seafood-inspired menu, Isabella learned the flavors and techniques of Greek cooking.

-Michael Rafidi is the executive chef of Arroz, a Mike Isabella Concepts restaurant located at Marriott Marquis Washington D.C., where he takes a contemporary look at the foods of Southern Spain and Morocco.
+Michael Rafidi is the executive chef of Requin in District Wharf and Arroz in the Marriott Marquis Washington, D.C., both concepts from award-winning restaurateur Mike Isabella.
+Chef Rafidi creatively updates classic French cuisine at Requin, and similarly takes a contemporary look at the foods of Southern Spain and Morocco at Arroz.